 - Vendor Booth: vendor booth fees, vendor booth swag

-- Example: I decided at the last minute to get a tumbler branded with my logo, but unfortunately it wasn’t ready in-time before I left for FinCon18.
+Want a great example of marketing costs?
+I decided at the last minute to get a tumbler branded with my logo for $17.99, but unfortunately, it wasn’t ready in-time before I left for FinCon18.
+Oops.

 - International travel: passport or visa

-- Shipping items ahead of time to hotel, especially if doing a vendor booth and have boxes of swag and marketing material.
+- Postal costs: shipping items ahead of time to the hotel, especially if doing a vendor booth and have boxes of swag and marketing material.

-- Portable charger (*This is the one that I bought and absolutely love: Anker Compact Portable Charger)
+- Portable charger (*Worth having!
+This is the one that I bought and absolutely love: Anker Compact Portable Charger)

-- Revenue – missed sales from taking time off from your small business to attend the conference, especially if you trade time for dollar.
+- Revenue: missed sales from taking time off from your small business to attend the conference, especially if you trade time for a dollar.

 - Example: Emails have piled up, especially if you don’t have a virtual assistant helping to respond and prioritize your email. (*Tip: Put your out of office reply on and tell people to reach back out to you after you return.)

-- Example: As soon as Grayson Bell, owner of iMark Interactive, walks in the door from his out-of-town conferences, his wife drops the kids off in his lap and leaves the house for her “me” time.
-Anyone else have a spouse that does that to them??
+- Example: As soon as Grayson Bell, owner of iMark Interactive, walks in the door from his out-of-town conferences, his wife drops the kids off in his lap and leaves the house for her well-deserved “me” time.

 Once you’ve identified these three different types of costs, you can estimate your specific expenses and calculate the total costs to attend the business conference.
-If it’s higher than you expected or want to spend, keep reading for tips to decreasing the costs to afford going to the conference.
+If it’s higher than you expected or want to spend, keep reading for tips for decreasing the costs to afford to go to the conference.

 How Much Does it Cost to Attend FinCon?